mkuthan/mkuthan.github.io/source/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.markdown

 Automated acceptance test suite is a system documentation, the real single source of truth.
 The best documentation I've ever seen: always up-to-date, unambiguous and precise.

-But I found at least two traps when I was trying to apply acceptance tests automation n practice.
+But I found many traps when I was trying to apply acceptance tests automation n practice.

 > Acceptance Testing is about collaboration not tools

 You will get much better results if you will collaborate closely with product owner, users and customer.
 You could write test scenario only by yourself but perhaps you will fail.
-When you are able to work on test scenarios together you could think about tools and automation.
+When you are able to work on test scenarios together, you could think about tools and automation.
 Do not let that tools interfere in collaboration.

 > Acceptance Testing needs to be done using user interface